interpretml/fastSparse/README.md

 ## 2. Application and Usage
 We provide a toolkit for producing sparse and interpretable generalized linear and additive models for the binary classiciation task by solving the L0-regularized problems.
 The classiciation loss can be either the logistic loss or the exponential loss.
 The algorithms can produce high quality (swap 1-OPT) solutions and are generally 2 to 5 times faster than previous approaches.

+### 2.1 R Interface
-To understand how to use this R package, please go the [application and usage folder](./application_and_usage).
+To understand how to use this R package, please go the [application and usage R interface folder](./application_and_usage_R_interface).

+### 2.2 Python Interface
+To understand how to use this package in a python environment, we provide a python wrapper to acheive this.
+Please go the [application and usage python interface folder](./application_and_usage_python_interface).

 ## 3. Experiment Replication